 "Whenever you two are ready," one of the male casting directors rang out, nodding to the man operating the small camera nearby.

 "You good?"
-Grayson asked calmly, and Jo noticed he was looking at her hands involuntarily shaking.
+Grayson asked calmly, and Violet noticed he was looking at her hands involuntarily shaking.

 "Okay," she nodded.
 "Ready."

 Violet wasn't about to let her thousands of dollars in film school debt fall to waste.
 She let her mind fall to a zone she had long practiced.
 The zone of some other person, some other place, at some other time.
 It didn't matter who was watching, who was opposite her.
 He was just another actor, just like school.